carlossalim/AndroidVulnerabilities-/README.md

 ### Prerequisites

+```
 The log_sample file contains an example of the system call log file that we used in our research.
 FinalProcessing_out.csv - It contains the processed output to be used in the Machine Learning Algorithms

+Machine Learning Algorithms used:
-KNN.ipynb - Python code using kNN to detect Android Vulnerabilities.
+KNN.ipynb - Python code for kNN to detect Android Vulnerabilities.
-SVM_MODEL.ipynb - Python code using Support Vector Machine to detect Android Vulnerabilities.
+SVM_MODEL.ipynb - Python code for Support Vector Machine
-LSTM.ipynb -  Python code using Support Vector Machine to detect Android Vulnerabilities.
+LSTM.ipynb -  Python code for Long short-term memory
-GA_LSTM.ipynb -

-```
-Give examples
+GA_LSTM.ipynb - Python code for Genetic Algorithm combined with Long short-term memory
 ```

 ### Installing